-Glider with 3 people on board goes down in mountains
+Glider crashes in mountains, killing all 3 people on board

 STOWE, Vt.
-(AP) — A glider with three people on board has gone down in the mountains in Vermont, and the fate of those people is unknown.
+(AP) — A glider has crashed in the mountains in Vermont, killing all three people on board.

+State police say search and rescue crews reached the wreckage near the summit of Sterling Mountain late Wednesday and discovered the bodies of the glider pilot and two passengers.
+Their names have not been released.

 State police say a tow plane with the glider attached took off from the Morrisville-Stowe State Airport around 11:30 a.m.
-Wednesday.
-The glider carrying a pilot and two passengers disconnected a short time later.
+The glider disconnected a short time later.

-Morrisville police received a report that the glider was missing shortly before 2 p.m.
-Morrisville and Stowe police along with state police then launched a search operation.

 Most Read Nation & World Stories